ruflab/shimmer-ssd/docs/config_parameters.md

   # Path to the simple-shapes-dataset.
 Can be downloaded with `shapesd download`
   path: "./simple_shapes_dataset"  # (type: Path)

-  # Max number of unpaired examples used during training.
-  # This is here for legacy reasons.
-Prefer changing `domain_proportions`.
-  # The proportion is relative to this value.
-  max_train_size: 500_000  # (type: int | None)

 training:
   batch_size: 2056  # (type: int)
   num_workers: 16  # (type: int)